 - 75 g Soft light brown sugar

 - 1 Egg

 - 150 g Daim Bars Half cut up very finely and half cut into chunks

 - Preheat the oven to 180C.

 - Beat the butter and sugars together until creamy.

-- Stir in the egg, flour, bicarbonate of soda, salt and chopped Daim bars.
+- Stir in the egg, flour and chopped Daim bars.
 Mix until it forms a stiff dough.

 - Bring them out of the freezer and sit them on baking sheets with plenty of room between (I don't put more than 6 on a full size baking sheet).

-- Bake at 180C for about 15 - 18 minutes until they are just golden brown.
+- Bake for about 15 - 18 minutes until they are just golden brown.